kubernetes101/pib-dev/docs/outer-loop-multi-cluster.md

 ## IMDb Deployment

-- By default, the IMDb app is only deployed to the central region cluster
+- By default, the IMDb app is not deployed to any clusters
 - Experiment with different deployments

   ```bash